harmonoid/localizations/README.md

 - Want to become a permanent maintainer & need write access to this repository?
 Please [open a new issue](https://github.com/harmonoid/translations/issues/new).
 - 🎉🎉🎉

+#### NOTE:

+It will be a really great idea to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification in your commit messages.
+Though, it is not necessary.

 ## License

 This repository & work here is under [The Unlicense](https://unlicense.org/) license.